sharife/goldenthread-v2/site/content/productions/new-threads-reading-series-2022.md

           directed by **Carey Perloff**
         text: >-
-          Presented in collaboration with Z Space and San Francisco Playhouse
+          Presented in collaboration with Z Space and San Francisco Playhouse.

           Through a panoply of vivid characters—from a five-year-old who just wants to join the neighborhood's Purim party to a casting director in Egypt who can't forget where she comes from, to her dying mother who longs for her to find a place in the world—Hend shares a deeply personal and true story about her search for the place that many of us take for granted: Home.
     heading: New Threads 2022 Lineup